 "The Science Shop is tangible example of the positive impact that our universities are having every day across Northern Ireland.
 I am confident that by continuing to work together, Ulster University and Queen's will continue to build upon its success for future generations and for the benefit of our local communities."

-The Science Shops at Queen’s University and the Ulster University is a joint community resource and funded by the Department for the Economy through their Higher Education Innovation Fund.
+The Science Shops at Queen's University and the Ulster University is a joint community resource, funded by the Department for the Economy through their Higher Education Innovation Fund.